rtavenar/hdr/content/parts/01/dtw.md

 clean_plot("Sakoe-Chiba mask of radius $r=3$.", sz)
 ```

-Second, the Itakura parallelogram sets a maximum slope $s$ for alignment
+The Itakura parallelogram sets a maximum slope $s$ for alignment
 paths, which leads to a parallelogram-shaped constraint:

 <!-- #region {"tags": ["popout"]} -->